Authors: John Walsh, Tim Westwood and Mihir Gupta

 The MDB water market catchment dataset is a comprehensive dataset detailing both supply and demand factors across the Murray Darling Basin (MDB).
 The dataset is used by ABARES for research and modelling objectives, and underpins the ABARES Water Trade Model.
 The dataset has been made available as part of best practice research methodology, and to provide transparency into ABARES modelling.
 The dataset will also support additional research by other users.

 The dataset has been designed with a research objective in mind with assumptions and adjustments made to support that goal, which may not align with a reporting objective.
 The dataset provides consistent timeseries for key variables across the MDB with certain assumptions made to preserve the timeseries characteristic of the data.

-ABARES has worked with colleagues in the Australian Bureau of Statistics (ABS), Bureau of Meteorology (BOM), Murray-Darling Basin Authority (MDBA) and each of the state water agencies to compile a unique and comprehensive dataset detailing water availability, market outcomes, irrigation activity, climatic conditions and commodity prices for a consistent set of catchment regions in the Murray-Darling Basin (MDB).
+ABARES has worked with colleagues in the Australian Bureau of Statistics (ABS), Bureau of Meteorology (BOM), Murray-Darling Basin Authority (MDBA) and each of the state water agencies to compile a unique and comprehensive dataset detailing water availability, market outcomes, irrigation activity, climatic conditions and commodity prices for a consistent set of catchment regions in the MDB.

-The MDB water market dataset includes a Water Supply file and a Irrigation Activity file.
+The MDB water market catchment dataset includes a water supply file and an irrigation activity file.
 To supplement the datasets, metadata that describes each variable, sources and other salient information is also provided.
-This report provides a brief summary of the scope and coverage, and the methods used to construct the data.
+This report provides a summary of the scope and coverage, and the methods used to construct the data.